jensb/iphoto2xmp/README.md

    => into "TopLevelKeepsakes/" tag hierarchy
  * export Smart Album rules into a separate text file so they can be recreated in the target application (the structure is not decoded yet but can be looked at)

+## Post Mortem operations (Digikam specific)
+Some image properties cannot (properly) be converted into metadata suitable for XMP sidecar files.
+They must be patched into the target application's database after the import process.
+This requires exceuting `sqlite` scripts after starting Digikam at least once and letting it update the image database.

+iphoto2xmp writes several SQL scripts into the destination folder which can be executed against the `digikam4.db` SQLite database after the import. *Note that this should only be done with a backup, in case something goes wrong.*
+These include:

+ * Event notes (as Album descriptions): `event_notes.sql`
+ * Event minimum date and thumbnail (as Album date and thumbnail): `event_metadata.sql`

 ## Planned Features (TODO)
 The script *should* (at some point) also do the following.